Argentine Constitution of 1826: Deliberations

-The Assembly began the deliberations on December 1824.
+The Assembly began the deliberations in December 1824.
 Manuel Antonio Castro and Narciso Laprida were the president and vicepresident of it.
 The assembly first drafted a "Fundamental law", that confirmed it as a constituent assembly and temporarily appointed the governor of Buenos Aires Province as the head of state of the country, until the formal creation of one.
 The provinces ratified that they would be part of a same country, and would retain their local institutions until the sanction of new ones.
 To avoid the resistances caused by the 1819 constitution, the 7º article clarified that the new constitution would not come into force until it was accepted by the provinces.

 The Assembly approved a treaty of friendship with Britain in 1825, with the British recognition to the 1816 Argentine declaration of independence.
 It also allowed British subjects to keep their religion, and to build their own churches and cemeteries.
 The treaty also ended the commerce of slaves.
 The Congress accepted as well the declaration of independence of the provinces of the Upper Peru, which became a new country, named Bolivia after the liberator Simón Bolívar.

 The Luso-Brazilian invasion was resisted by the local population of the Banda Oriental, and the Thirty-Three Orientals began a rebellion against the Brazilian forces.
 They called the Congress of La Florida, rejecting the Brazilian annexation and requesting the reincorporation into the United Provinces.
 The request was accepted in the Assembly with the unanimous votes of the Argentine provinces.
 The government of Buenos Aires informed the Brazilian emperor Pedro I of this resolution, and that the national armies would only react in self-defense.
 The emperor then declared war on the United Provinces.

 As a result of the war, the Assembly took several related resolutions, aiming to strength the military and centralize the power.
 It began with the legal organization of the Armed Forces of the Argentine Republic, the national wealth and a national bank.
 The assembly changed as well the number of people represented by the representatives, from 15,000 to 7,500.
 This allowed each province to duplicate their number of representatives.
 However, several representatives were not from the provinces that they represented: Manuel Dorrego and Manuel Moreno, both from Buenos Aires, represented Santiago del Estero and the Banda Oriental, thanks to the increased numbers.